rugvedp/celebritylooklike/README.md

 2. Navigate to `http://localhost:5000` in your web browser.
 3. Upload your photo and wait for the result!

+### Note:
+- Celebrity Face Matcher uses cosine similarity to find the closest match between your face and the celebrities in the dataset.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.